Everard Digby (scholar)

 Everard Digby (born c.
-1550) was an English academic theologian, expelled as a Fellow of St John's College, Cambridge for reasons that were largely religious.
+1549/1550-c.1592) was an English academic theologian, expelled as a Fellow of St John's College, Cambridge for reasons that were largely religious.
 He is known as the author of a 1587 book, written in Latin, that was the first work published in England on swimming; and also as a philosophical teacher, writer and controversialist.
 The swimming book, De Arte Natandi, was a practical treatise following a trend begun by the archery book Toxophilus of Roger Ascham, of Digby's own college.